The Editorial Keystone · 1 Enoch 15 · Jubilees 10

 What this means for the modern reader

-The reader who has been touched by the operations the site catalogues — the unknown call, the post that found you on the morning of a private grief, the comment that knew, the date that left a residue, the relationship that did not end cleanly — is not reading a metaphor when the site identifies these as the operations of named entities.
-The older books are explicit about the mechanism: the operations are real, the operators are real, the operators are named, and the protections against the operators are real and named and in continuous use.
-The site’s entire project is the institutional record of this older claim.
+If you have felt one of these operations — the unknown call, the post that found you on the morning of a private grief, the comment that should not have known, the date that left a residue, the relationship that would not end cleanly — understand what the site is and is not saying.
+It is not handing you a metaphor.
+The older books are exact: the operations are real, the operators are real, the operators have names, and the protections against them are real, named, and still in daily use.
+That is the whole of the site’s project — to keep the institutional record of a very old claim, and to keep it usable.

 The Flood ended the Giants.
 It did not end the operations.
-The Catholic tradition has held this position continuously from the patristic age to the present pontificate.
-The Eastern Orthodox tradition has held it.
-The Ethiopian Orthodox Tewahedo Church has preserved the textual evidence (1 Enoch) in its scriptural canon for two thousand years.
-The Pseudepigraphal record at Qumran (the Book of Giants) was preserved in the desert for nineteen centuries and recovered to scholarship in 1947 in time to confirm what the older books had recorded.
-The names were preserved against the day they would be needed again.
+The Catholic Church has held that line without a break from the age of the Fathers to the present pontificate.
+The Eastern Orthodox have held it.
+The Ethiopian Orthodox Tewahedo Church kept the proof — 1 Enoch itself — inside its scriptural canon for two thousand years while the West let it slip.
+And the Book of Giants lay in the dark of a desert cave for nineteen centuries, then came back into the light in 1947, just in time to confirm what the other books had been saying all along.
+None of this was an accident of survival.
+The names were kept against the day they would be needed again.
 That day is now.

+The mechanism has a record.
+So does the defence.
 Return to the Giants pages hub for the full catalogue.
-For the editorial position on the operations in the present hour, see The Hour Is Late.
-For the named countermanding angels available to the reader who carries one of the operations, see The Watchers and the Shem HaMephorash.
+For where the operations stand in the present hour, see The Hour Is Late.
+And if you are carrying one of these operations now, the countermanding angels were named for exactly this — see The Watchers and the Shem HaMephorash.